 Home to school transport update for autumn 2020

-We are aware that families also have questions and concerns regarding the practicalities of transport arrangements due to the current Coronavirus pandemic.
-We have produced this Frequently Asked Questions Document (FAQ) as a measure of information and reassurance at this difficult time.
+We are aware that families have questions and concerns regarding the practicalities of transport arrangements due to the current Coronavirus pandemic.
+We have produced this frequently asked questions (FAQ's) webpage as a measure of information and reassurance at this difficult time.

 The following FAQs have been drawn up to clarify what transport arrangements will be put in place from this academic year for pupils who are entitled to transport assistance from us.
 These arrangements apply to both mainstream pupils and those with special educational needs or disability (SEND) (unless otherwise stated below).